 Mission Support– Understand the ways mission support transforms people and impacts ministry across our church

-Telling a Story of Mission – Sometimes called Mission Interpretation.
-Explore ways to tell stories of generosity and ministry in our church
+Mission Story Telling – Listen stories of faith and mission and explore ways to tell stories of generosity and ministry in our church

 Giving Techniques – Find out about online and other giving practices and tools